Ministry of Interior (Thailand): History

 The ministry in its present form was founded on 1 April 1892 by King Chulalongkorn (Rama V) in his reforms of the Siamese government.
 He appointed his brother Prince Damrong Rajanubhab, to be its first "minister of state".
 At the time the ministry was divided into three divisions: central (กรมมหาดไทยกลาง), northern (กรมมหาดไทยฝ่ายเหนือ), and local administration (กรมพลัมภัง).

 Prince Damrong reorganized the workings of the entire ministry and as a result the entire country.
-He created the monthon system, a complete new system of sub-divisions for the kingdom.
+He created the monthon system, a completely new system of sub-divisions for the kingdom.
 He and the ministry took on so much power that he was considered second only to the king.
-After King Vajiravudh (Rama VI) succeeded his father in 1910, the relationship between king and Prince Damrong deteriorated.
+After King Vajiravudh (Rama VI) succeeded his father in 1910, the relationship between the king and Prince Damrong deteriorated.
 In 1915 Prince Damrong resigned, officially for health reasons, though it was an open secret that disagreements with the king were the real reason.

 During the Revolution of 1932 (actually a coup d'état), the Minister of Interior was Prince Paribatra Sukhumbandhu, who was exiled after the revolution because of his power.
 From then on the minister became an appointed position within the Cabinet of Thailand.
 Most ministers had been former police officials.

 Thai Niyom

-The MOI, being responsible for provincial affairs, will, in conjunction with other ministries, deploy 7,663 teams to visits to 83,151 communities starting 21 February 2018 to explain the NCPO's Thai Niyom project.
+The MOI, being responsible for provincial affairs, will, in conjunction with other ministries, deploy 7,663 teams to visit 83,151 communities starting 21 February 2018 to explain the NCPO's Thai Niyom project.
 At meetings with people in each village, the ministry will a host free lunch for all participants, including villagers, resource persons, and officials.
-The interior minister explained that most of the Thai Niyom two-billion baht luncheon budget is to be spent on food for villagers, estimated at about 50 baht per head.
+The interior minister explained that most of the Thai Niyom two-billion baht luncheon budget is to be spent on food for villagers, estimated at 50 baht per head.
 Four visits will be made by officials to each village.